OWASP/www-project-csrfprotector/tab_php.md

  - Ajax Requests (XHR)
  - Dynamically generated forms

-### Damages Mitigated: Cross Site Request Forgery
+### Damages Mitigated: Cross-Site Request Forgery
-CSRF Protector provides mitigation against Cross Site Request Forgery a.k.a CSRF or XSRF.
+CSRF Protector provides mitigation against Cross-Site Request Forgery a.k.a CSRF or XSRF.

 ### How to contribute
 To contribute to the code fork and send a pull to the [GitHub Repository](https://github.com/mebjas/CSRF-Protector-PHP).